SPS-UOS/Readme-file/README.md

 <ul>
 	<li>Connect the android device with your Pc or Laptop.</li>
-	<li>After that your device will show on android studio as delvik virtual machine.Then select it.</li>
+	<li>After that, your device will show on the android studio as Dalvik virtual machine.
+Then select it.</li>
 	<li>And Click on Run button or Press Shift+F10 key.</li>
   <p><b>*NOTE*:This may take some time for installation.</b></p>
 </ul>